MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Analysis of dataset

 \subsection{Subjective self-reporting annotations}

-We conducted a two-way repeated-measures analysis of variance (rmANOVA) to validate the effects of the two within-subjects factors on participants' cognitive and emotional states.
-The within-subjects factors are robot speed and the number of camera views (e.g., Robot\_speed and Camera\_number).
-We used Greenhouse-Geisser correction to adjust for violation of the sphericity assumption \cite{winer1971statistical}.
-Table \ref{tab:anova_results} and Figure \ref{fig:cog_lod_results} summarize the results of the rmANOVA based on the type of the subjective questionnaires.
+We conducted a two-way repeated-measures analysis of variance (rmANOVA) as well as a two-way Friedman test to validate the effects of the two within-subjects factors on participants' cognitive and emotional states.
+Initially, we carried out the Shapiro-Wilk test to examine whether the obtained subjective self-reporting responses fulfilled the normality assumption.
+The NASA-TLX and weighted NASA-TLX scores indicated normality, while the arousal and valence ratings in the SAM scale and ISA showed non-normal distribution.
+Therefore, we employed rmANOVA for the NASA-TLX and weighted NASA-TLX, and the Friedman test for SAM and ISA to demonstrated that the main task evoked distinct responses through the experiment conditions.
+In the rmANOVA test, the within-subjects factors were robot speed and the number of camera views (e.g., Robot\_speed and Camera\_number).
+We applied the Greenhouse-Geisser correction to address the violation of the sphericity assumption \cite{winer1971statistical}.
+The results of the rmANOVA, categorized by the type of subjective questionnaires, are summarized in Table \ref{tab:rmanova-nasa-gender}, and Fig. \ref{fig:cog_lod_results}.
+The two-way Friedman test does not require the assumptions of normality \cite{friedman1937use}.
+Therefore, we conducted a related samples Friedman's two-way analysis of variance by ranks for each self-questionnaire per task.

-\textbf{ISA result for measuring cognitive workload:} Figure \ref{img:anova_isa} illustrates the results of the two-way rmANOVA results of the ISA score reported by the participants, where the string-type score are replaced into a range from -2 to 2, such as Underutilized (-2), Relaxed (-1), Comfortable (0), High (1), and Excessive (2).
-From the rmANOVA results using participants' ISA score, we found a main effect of the number of camera views ($F_{2, 38}=36.3, p<0.001, \eta_{p}^{2}=0.66$) and the robot speed on the cognitive workload ($F_{2, 38})=30.84, p<0.001, \eta_{p}^{2}=0.62$), but there is no interaction between the two within-subjects factors ($F_{4, 76}=2.52, p=0.05, \eta_{p}^{2}=0.12$).
+\textbf{ISA results for measuring cognitive workload:} Table \ref{tab:rmanova-nasa-gender} presents the results of the two-way Friedman test for the ISA scores reported by participants.
+The scores were transformed into a range from -2 to 2, representing the string-type scores: Underutilized (-2), Relaxed (-1), Comfortable (0), High (1), and Excessive (2).
+The Friedman test revealed significant differences among repeated observations, yielding a Chi\--square ($\chi^2$) value of 88.336, with a significance level of $p\textless.001$.
+Further analysis of the ISA questionnaire was conducted separately for male and female participants, revealing noticeable differences.
+For male participants, the Friedman test showed a significant result ($\chi^2=57.313$, $p\textless.001$), while for female participants, the test yielded a significant result as well ($\chi^2=33.784$, $p\textless.001$).
+These findings suggest that the given task elicits distinct responses across different experimental conditions, regardless of the participants' gender.